What Matters When Building Universal Multilingual Named Entity Recognition Models?: Related Work

 \section{Related Work}

-Named entity recognition using machine learning approaches has been widely studied, traditionally relying on a fixed output layer to compute a probability distribution over a predefined label set \citep{huang2015bidirectionallstmcrfmodelssequence,lample-etal-2016-neural,akbik-etal-2018-contextual}.

-\textbf{Natural Language Prompting with LLMs.}~The advent of increasingly capable autoregressive language models has introduced a new paradigm based on natural language prompting \citep{brown2020languagemodelsfewshotlearners,schick-schutze-2021-just,min-etal-2022-rethinking}, effectively replacing the fixed output layer.
+\paragraph{Natural Language Prompting with LLMs.}~The advent of increasingly capable autoregressive language models has introduced a new paradigm based on natural language prompting \citep{brown2020languagemodelsfewshotlearners,schick-schutze-2021-just,min-etal-2022-rethinking}, effectively replacing the fixed output layer.
 This paradigm has been widely applied to information extraction tasks, including text classification \citep{halder-etal-2020-task,sun-etal-2023-text}, entity linking \citep{decao2021autoregressiveentityretrieval,ding-etal-2024-chatel}, and named entity recognition \citep{huang-etal-2022-copner,ashok2023promptnerpromptingnamedentity}, as well as joint modeling across multiple tasks \citep{wang2023instructuiemultitaskinstructiontuning}.

-\textbf{Knowledge Distillation from Synthetic Datasets.}~A major drawback of large language models is their substantial computational cost.
+\paragraph{Knowledge Distillation from Synthetic Datasets.}~A major drawback of large language models is their substantial computational cost.
 Consequently, more recent work no longer relies on the autoregressive generation process at inference time, but instead adopts a knowledge distillation framework \citep{hinton2015distillingknowledgeneuralnetwork}.
-In this setup, LLMs serve as teachers to produce annotated datasets in a one-off process \citep{ye-etal-2022-zerogen,golde-etal-2023-fabricator}.
+In this setup, LLMs serve as teachers to produce annotated datasets in a one-off process \citep{ye-etal-2022-zerogen}.
 This approach has been successfully applied to named entity recognition \citep{zhou2024universalnertargeteddistillationlarge,bogdanov-etal-2024-nuner,golde2025finerwebdatasetsartifactsscalable}.

-\textbf{Universal NER.}~Recent work such as Binder \citep{zhang2023optimizing} and NuNER \citep{bogdanov-etal-2024-nuner} employs bi-encoder architectures, whereas USM \citep{lou2023universalinformationextractionunified} and GLiNER \citep{zaratiana-etal-2024-gliner} rely on cross-encoders.
+\paragraph{Universal NER.}~Recent work such as Binder \citep{zhang2023optimizing} and NuNER \citep{bogdanov-etal-2024-nuner} employs bi-encoder architectures, whereas USM \citep{lou2023universalinformationextractionunified} and GLiNER \citep{zaratiana-etal-2024-gliner} rely on cross-encoders.
 However, these models differ substantially in their loss functions, transformer backbones, and training data.
 In contrast, our work compares these design choices in a controlled experimental setting.
 Finally, our work follows the same research direction as \citet{huang-etal-2019-matters}, but using more recent modeling approaches and training paradigms for universal NER.